Conor Lamb: Early life and education

 Lamb was born in Washington, D.C., on June 27, 1984, to Thomas F. Lamb Jr. and Katie Lamb.
 He grew up in Mt.
 Lebanon, a suburb in the South Hills of Pittsburgh, and for a brief period in Connecticut.
 The Lamb family has been active in Pittsburgh-area politics and business for many years.
 Lamb's father has served as a lobbyist for PNC Financial Services since 1995.
 Lamb's grandfather, Thomas F. Lamb, was the Democratic Majority Leader in the Pennsylvania State Senate and later Secretary of Legislative Affairs under Governor Robert P. Casey.
 Conor's uncle Michael Lamb was the Controller of the City of Pittsburgh, and was previously the Prothonotary of Allegheny County, Pennsylvania.

-A Catholic of Irish descent, Lamb attended St. Bernard School in Mt.
+A Roman Catholic of Irish descent, Lamb attended St. Bernard School in Mt.
 Lebanon, and graduated from Central Catholic High School in 2002.
 He graduated from the University of Pennsylvania in 2006 with a B.A. degree in political science, and earned a J.D. degree from the University of Pennsylvania Law School in 2009.
 He is married to Hayley Haldeman.